Early lung cancer screening saves lives

 And this is critical: If you’re at risk for lung cancer, get screened before you start having symptoms.

-The most effective screen for early detection is the low-dose CT scan (low-dose computed tomography).
-The screening is intended for men and women with the highest risk of getting lung cancer.
-They must meet these criteria:
+The most effective screen for early detection is the low-dose computed tomography scan (low-dose CT).
+The low-dose ct lung cancer screening is intended for men and women with the highest risk of getting lung cancer.

-- A 30-pack year history of smoking (one pack per day for 30 years, two packs a day for 15 years, etc.)
+- A 20 pack-year smoking history equal to one pack per day for 20 years, two packs a day for 10 years, etc.

 - Show no signs or symptoms of lung cancer